 This game provides examples of:

-- Action Girl - The player, if one chooses a woman.
+- Action Girl: The player, if one chooses a female Officer Stevens.
 Or if they select Rayne.

-- An Asskicking Christmas - Zombie hoardes and Christmas trees.
+- An Asskicking Christmas: Zombie hordes and Christmas trees.
 Yep.

 - BFG: In the spirit of one-upsmanship, the game's biggest gun is the BMFG.
 Doom at least left your mother out of it.